 This is not your average seafood boil, this jerk butter seafood boil version has a spicy twist and of course, packed with loads of flavor.
 This jerk butter seafood boil comes loaded with snow crab leg clusters, jumbo shrimp, slices of hot Italian sausages, creamy russet potatoes, and juicy corn all topped off with a spicy jerk butter baked in a roasting pan for a spicy, flavorful & addictive dish.

-It’s complete meal in one pot that’s perfect for feeding a crowd.
+It’s a complete meal in one pot that’s perfect for feeding a crowd.

 What is Seafood Boil?

 A seafood boil is a delicious Southern-American staple that can easily be prepared in one pot.
 A Seafood boil typically has all sorts of seafood: crab, crawfish, clams, etc. Usually, corn and red potatoes are boiled along with the seafood in a broth flavored with copious amounts of Old Bay seasoning.
 The best part?
 There are no plates or silverware for a seafood boil.
 It’s traditionally served on a table lined with paper, often with even Old Bay seasoning.
 For this seafood boil recipe, we’re skipping the Old Bay and replacing it was a delicious sweet and spicy jerk butter for more of a Caribbean vibe.

 Jerk butter is a compound butter infused with Jamaican jerk seasoning.
 It’s the perfect mix of spicy and sweet.
 Compound butter is one of the most versatile things to keep on hand.
 It’s easy to make and the details can be found on the recipe card.

 Ingredients To Make Jerk Butter Seafood Boil